Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzLoadBalancerBackendAddressPoolConfig.md

 ## SYNTAX

 ```
-Add-AzureRmLoadBalancerBackendAddressPoolConfig -LoadBalancer <PSLoadBalancer> -Name <String>
+Add-AzLoadBalancerBackendAddressPoolConfig -LoadBalancer <PSLoadBalancer> -Name <String>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Add-AzureRmLoadBalancerBackend** cmdlet adds a backend address pool to an Azure load balancer.
+The **Add-AzLoadBalancerBackend** cmdlet adds a backend address pool to an Azure load balancer.

 ## EXAMPLES

 ### Example 1 Add a backend address pool configuration to a load balancer
 ```
-PS C:\>Get-AzureRmLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "myrg" | Add-AzureRmLoadBalancerBackendAddressPoolConfig -Name "BackendAddressPool02" | Set-AzureRmLoadBalancer
+PS C:\>Get-AzLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "myrg" | Add-AzLoadBalancerBackendAddressPoolConfig -Name "BackendAddressPool02" | Set-AzLoadBalancer
 ```

-This command gets the load balancer named MyLoadBalancer, adds the backend address pool named BackendAddressPool02 to MyLoadBalancer, and then uses the **Set-AzureRmLoadBalancer** cmdlet to update MyLoadBalancer.
+This command gets the load balancer named MyLoadBalancer, adds the backend address pool named BackendAddressPool02 to MyLoadBalancer, and then uses the **Set-AzLoadBalancer** cmdlet to update MyLoadBalancer.

 ## PARAMETERS